jquery/jquery/CONTRIBUTING.md

 Note: This is the code development repository for *jQuery Core* only.
 Before opening an issue or making a pull request, be sure you're in the right place.
 * jQuery plugin issues should be reported to the author of the plugin.
-* jQuery Core API documentation issues can be filed [here](http://github.com/jquery/api.jquery.com/issues).
+* jQuery Core API documentation issues can be filed [at the API repo](http://github.com/jquery/api.jquery.com/issues).
 * Bugs or suggestions for other jQuery Foundation projects should be filed in [their respective repos](http://github.com/jquery/).

 ## Getting Involved

 We've put together [a short guide with tips, tricks, and ideas on getting started](http://contribute.jquery.org/open-source/).
-We're always looking for help identifying bugs, writing and reducing test cases and documentation.
+We're always looking for help identifying bugs, writing and reducing test cases, and documentation.

 More information on how to contribute to this and other jQuery Foundation projects is at [contribute.jquery.org](http://contribute.jquery.org).
 Please review our [commit & pull request guide](http://contribute.jquery.org/commits-and-pull-requests/) and [style guides](http://contribute.jquery.org/style-guide/) for instructions on how to maintain a fork and submit patches.
-Before we can merge any pull request, we'll also need you to sign our [contributor license agreement](http://contribute.jquery.org/cla).
+Before we can merge any pull request, we'll also need you to sign our [contributor license agreement](http://contribute.jquery.org/cla/).

 ## Questions and Discussion